isomerpages/sciencecentre-emag/_stories/Environment/The Spectacular Snakes of Singapore.md

 third_nav_title: Environment
 ---
 <p>Wishing you prosperity and wisdom this Year of the Snake!
 To celebrate
-this Chinese zodiac animal's charm and intelligence, we're surveying what makes snakes so impressive and learning about the fascinating snake species you can find right here in Singapore.&nbsp;</p>
+this Chinese zodiac animal's charm and intelligence, let's look at what makes snakes so impressive and survey some of the fascinating snake species you can find right here in Singapore.&nbsp;</p>
 <p>Snakes exhibit some special qualities that set them apart in the animal
 kingdom.
 For instance, their elongated, limbless bodies are covered in